 § Documentation of ITK and commercial use of IPR

-Especially the tribals of this region are quite knowledgeable in the application of ITK, inherited from the generation to generation, in the sustenance of their life and livelihood.
-However, these aspects have not been well attended and documented at scientific level till date.
+Especially the tribals of this region are quite knowledgeable in the application of ITK, inherited from generation to generation, in the sustenance of their life and livelihood.
+However, these aspects have not been well attended to and documented at the scientific level to date.

 § Pollution and its effect in coal belt and water bodies of NER

-The NER, though industrially backward, is being contaminated with the pollutants, specially from the coal fields of this region.
-Moreover, the ground water of this region are overwhelmingly exploited, causing fast depletion of its level as well as people are experiencing the arsenic and fluoride contamination leading to health hazards.
+The NER, though industrially backward, is being contaminated with pollutants, especially from the coalfields of this region.
+Moreover, the groundwater of this region is overwhelmingly exploited, causing fast depletion of its level as well as people are experiencing arsenic and fluoride contamination leading to health hazards.
 The effect of these activities are still unattended

-§ Preservation, cost computation and cost management of local farm produces
+§ Preservation, cost computation, and cost management of local farm produce

 § Sociological structure and its hierarchy in NER

 The tribals and the locals of this region are equipped with their own hierarchical systems to solve their dispute and settlement without the involvement of the existing laws of the land.
-This method of execution, for example the “Dorbar” system of Khasis, in resolving many of the issues, surface between and within among them has been proved to be successful.
-Therefore, this system needs a through look both at micro and macro level for maintaining the social harmony.
+This method of execution, for example, the “Dorbar” system of Khasis, in resolving many of the issues, surface between and within among them has been proved to be successful.
+Therefore, this system needs a thorough look both at the micro and macro level for maintaining social harmony.

-Today’s economy for sustainable development requires the institution of micro financing system for the welfare of the poor particularly the triabals.
-Both the micro credit systems as well as the insurance sector will be able to extend firm and viable livelihood, needs a critical and careful analysis.
+Today’s economy for sustainable development requires the institution of a micro-financing system for the welfare of the poor particularly the tribals.
+Both the micro-credit systems as well as the insurance sector will be able to extend firm and viable livelihood, which needs critical and careful analysis.

 Basic obligations in research